 2011, M.Phys.
 (Master of Physics), University of Oxford

-Interests: I study how ocean water moves and mixing using computer models.
-My research ranges from studying small-scale turbulence near the ocean surface, where water interacts with the atmosphere or sea ice, to understanding how massive ocean eddies move water from place to place.
+I study how ocean water moves and mixing using computer models.
+My research ranges from exploring small-scale turbulence near the ocean surface, where water interacts with the atmosphere or sea ice, to understanding how massive ocean eddies move water from place to place.
+Our group is particularly interested in utilizing modern advancements in computing hardware (GPUs) and software, to conduct faster and more efficient simulations/analyses.

-Background/skills sought in an undergraduate: Interest in physics, mathematics, earth science, or engineering.
-Some experience with data analysis and basic analysis software (i.e., Python, MATLAB, R).
+Interest in physics, mathematics, Earth science, or engineering.
+Some experience with data analysis and analysis software (i.e., Python, MATLAB, Julia, R).

 1999, Ph.D., Physics, University of Bern, Switzerland